This delicious midwestern favorite dessert recipe, Wisconsin Rhubarb Pie, is made with fresh rhubarb and a double pie crust.

 - Add your crust, leaving the extra dough to hang over the sides.

 - In a large bowl, add rhubarb, sugar, cinnamon, and cornstarch.
-Toss and mix well.
+Toss and mix well, so that the rhubarb is coated completely with the dry ingredients.

-- “Strain” the dry ingredients with a spoon or your fingers from the rhubarb and place the coated rhubarb in pie shell.
+- "Strain" the rhubarb from the dry ingredients with a spoon, colander/sifter or your fingers then place the coated rhubarb in the pie shell.

 - Brush vodka on outside rim of bottom crust.
 Add top crust.